xyproto/mts-utils/README.md

 The goal of this fork is not portability and not being a drop-in replacement, but to make it possible to compile all the utilities with a modern C++ compiler, and make them easy to package on a modern Linux distro.

-Tested on Arch Linux with GCC 8.2.1.
+Tested on Arch Linux with GCC 8.2.1 and GCC 10.1.0.

 # Requirements